spzwart/nemesis/README.md

 - `src/nemesis.py`: Script hosting the evolution procedure
 - `examples/`: Folders with several examples initialising particles set to be run.

 NOTE: Children are identified as particles with attribute `syst_id > 0`.
-Their corresponding parents are identified with the same `syst_id` value.
+Their parents are identified with the same `syst_id` value.

 ### Free parameters:
 In addition to the input functions needed to execute `interface.py`, the following may vary depending on your simulation: